 also proclaim the glory of his resurrection,

 for he is Lord for ever and ever.

-(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
-This essay is based on notes prepared for a Bible study in tutorial group with MTh students on 22 March 2017.
+Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute, Dublin.
+This essay is based on notes prepared for a Bible study in tutorial group with MTh students on 30 March 2011.